Odaenathus' Sasanian campaigns: Consequences

-The Roman Empire at the centre, with the Gallic Empire to the west, the Kingdom of Palmyra to the east.

 During the consolidation of imperial power in the East, Odaenathus laid the foundations for the establishment of an independent kingdom in Palmyra from Rome.
 It was only after Odaenathus' assassination in 267 AD, which took place in either Anatolia or Syria, that this project came to fruition with his widow, Zenobia, which in the following years also managed to occupy Roman Egypt, and part of Asia Minor.
 The new emperor Aurelian in 272 managed to reconquer the lost territories in the East, where the Kingdom of Palmyra of Queen Zenobia had replaced the Roman Empire to counter the power of the Sasanians.